farm-ng/tractor/doc/visualizer_tutorial.rst

 2. Ensure the data type you'd like to visualize is registered

   Follow the instructions for :ref:`registering a new data type<section-frontend_new_data_type>`, or work with an existing data type.
-In this tutorial we'll work with ``farm_ng.perception.Vec2``.
+In this tutorial we'll work with the existing data type ``farm_ng.perception.Vec2``.

 Define your visualizer
 ======================